jdavis/college-spring-2013/cs352/assignment7/solution.md

     or multiple readers concurrently.

- 2. Whenever there are both reader and writer processes arriving or waiting to access the shared file, the writer has higher priority than reader toa ccess the shared file.
+ 2. Whenever there are both reader and writer processes arriving or waiting to access the shared file, the writer has higher priority than reader to access the shared file.

-### Pseudocode
+### Modified Pseudocode

     Monitor Reader-Writer
     begin